MultiChain/multichain-explorer/README.md

 System Requirements
 -------------------

-You need to have Python 2.x installed on your system.
+You must have Python 2.x installed on your system.

 If pycrypto is not on your system, you will have to install it: